kontent-ai/delivery-sdk-net/README.md

 );
 ```

-## Limitations
+### Limitations

-Since this method has very specific usage scenarios the response does not contain linked items, although, components are still included in the response.
+Since this method has specific usage scenarios the response does not contain linked items, although, components are still included in the response.

 Due to not supported skip and limit parameters, the size of a single batch may vary and it is not recommended to dependend on it in any way.
 The only guaranteed outcome is that once `HasMoreResults` property is false, you will have retrieved all the filtered items.

-**If you need to retrieve all the items and don't care about modular content, feel free to use the items feed.
-Otherwise, stick with the `GetItems` overloads.**

 ## Previewing unpublished content